orbitalquark/scinterm/doc/01_Usage.md

 * Code pages other than UTF-8 have not been tested and it is possible some curses implementations do not support them.
 * Edge lines are not displayed properly (the line is drawn over by text lines).
-* Extra ascent and decent for lines is not supported.
+* Extra ascent and descent for lines is not supported.
 * Fold lines are not supported (`surface->LineTo()` is not supported).
 * Indentation guides are not visible (pixmap surfaces are not supported).
 * Indicators other than `INDIC_ROUNDBOX` and `INDIC_STRAIGHTBOX` are not drawn